 $250 funds the 4-session maple education series in one classroom

 $500 makes you an event sponsor of the Maple Syrup Boil Down Festival

 Thank you to donors, volunteers, and sponsors for your support.
 We couldn’t do it without you!
-Special thanks to our 2015 Supporters: Cuisine en Locale, Aeronaut Brewery, Whole Foods, Tufts University, Somerville Public Schools
+Special thanks to our 2018 Supporters: Cuisine en Locale, The Independent Resturaunt, Aeronaut Brewery, Whole Foods, Tufts University, Somerville Public Schools